harshn08/CDPmultinode_on_existingInstance/README.md

 		https://hub.docker.com/editions/community/docker-ce-desktop-mac/
 		https://hub.docker.com/editions/community/docker-ce-desktop-windows/

-AWS Dependencies
+AWS Dependencies:

-		1> AWS keypair (e.g. “.pem”) files to use with the scripts 2> Decide on AWS region and AZ (us-east-1 used in this example) 3> Ensure an equivalent CentOS image is available in your AZ Image Used: ami-02eac2c0129f6376b #CentOS-7 x86_64
+		1> Note AWS keypair name (.pem file) to use with the scripts 2> Note AWS region and AZ.
+They must be same across all instnacees (us-east-1 used in this example) 3> 6 instances required for setting up CDP DC with same OS image in same AZ, VPC, subnet and Security 			   Group(eg of OS image:ami-02eac2c0129f6376b #CentOS-7 x86_64)
-		4> Create a VPC(or use default), subnet and Security Group (SG) where these nodes are in the same AZ.
-		5> Record the SG to be used in the config files.
-Make sure the SG is open to all hosts in security group.
+		   - 4 instances of  m5.2xlarge with 100gb storage will be used as 3 worker nodes and 1 CDF instance.
+		   - 2 instances of m5.4xlarge with 100 gb storage will be used for main master(CM) and CDSW
+	          Make a note for all the existing private and public IP’s of instances with AZ, VPC,subnet, SG.
+	       4> Give names, add tags to each instances so you know the purpose of each instances eg:CDF_master,main_master,CDSW,Workernode1,2,3
+		5> ssh into every instnace to make sure your your pem file works and you have access to all 6 nodes.

 Download and licence info:

 		1>Download the scripts.
 Save the files to your home directory (e.g.  Users/ssharma)
 		NOTE: For Windows, avoid using space in folder-names.
 		2>Copy the license file to this directory.
 You should have requested a trial license from the partner portal.
-		3>Copy the AWS  .pem file into the home directory (Users/ssharma) 4>Create a directory called mn-script. unzip the files here.
+		3>Copy the AWS  .pem file into the home directory (Users/ssharma) 4>Create a directory say mn-script and downaload or unzip script in this folder eg:/Users/ssharma/mn-script.
-		5>Create another directory under mn-script  eg #mkdir bins 6>Download the following CSD’s into the “bins” directory ( or latest ones) https://archive.cloudera.com/CFM/csd/1.0.0.0/NIFI-1.9.0.1.0.0.0-90.jar
+		5>Create another directory under mn-script  $#mkdir bins  eg:/Users/ssharma/mn-script/bins 6>Download the following CSD’s into the “bins” directory ( or latest ones packets)

+		https://archive.cloudera.com/CFM/csd/1.0.0.0/NIFI-1.9.0.1.0.0.0-90.jar
 		https://archive.cloudera.com/CFM/csd/1.0.0.0/NIFICA-1.9.0.1.0.0.0-90.jar
 		https://archive.cloudera.com/CFM/csd/1.0.0.0/NIFIREGISTRY-0.3.0.1.0.0.0-90.jar

 		Download the following files into the “bins” directory
 		CSP: https://www.cloudera.com/downloads/cdf/csp-trial.html(Version 0.8 - sha, parcel files and CSD or latest)
 		CSM: https://www.cloudera.com/downloads/cdf/csm-trial.html(Version 2.0 - sha, parcel files and CSD or latest)